mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 All response objects have this property, regardless of the number of pages.
 Single page documents will have a single entry.

-### Ocr
+### OCR
 The `ocr` attribute could be filled by the API when setting `withFullText` to true.

-It will contains all the words that have been read in the document.
+It will contain all the words that have been read in the document.

 &nbsp;